Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Introduction

-Working directly with continuous state spaces rather than a discretisation, we propose novel finite representations of the value function inspired by the $\alpha$-functions of~\cite{JMP-NV-MTS-PP:06}, prove convergence and continuity of the value function, and present two algorithms for this representation, the classical value iteration (VI), and a variant of the HSVI (Heuristic Search Value Iteration) algorithm \cite{TS-RS:04}.
-Our first main contribution is demonstrating that, by exploiting the structure of NS-POMDPs, one can indeed find an $\alpha$-function representation, namely {\em piecewise linear and convex representation under piecewise constant $\alpha$-functions (P-PWLC)}, that has a simple parameterisation and is closed with respect to belief updates and the Bellman operator.
-More specifically, we show that value functions can be represented using pointwise maxima of piecewise constant $\alpha$-functions (a finite set of polyhedra and a value vector), which can be obtained directly as the preimage of the (NN) perception function, in conjunction with mild assumptions that ensure closure with respect to the transition and reward functions of NS-POMDPs.
-In contrast to~\cite{JMP-NV-MTS-PP:06}, where Gaussian mixtures are used to represent $\alpha$-, transitions and reward functions, thus possibly requiring approximation of NS-POMDPs, our representation closely matches the structure of NS-POMDPs, even with NN perception functions.
+We prove convergence and continuity of the value function, and present two algorithms for this representation: classical value iteration (VI) and a variant of the HSVI (Heuristic Search Value Iteration) algorithm~\cite{TS-RS:04}.
+We first demonstrate that, by exploiting the structure of NS-POMDPs, one can indeed find an $\alpha$-function representation, namely {\em piecewise linear and convex representation under piecewise constant $\alpha$-functions (P-PWLC)}, that has a simple parameterisation and is closed with respect to belief updates and the Bellman operator.
+More specifically, we show that value functions can be represented using pointwise maxima of piecewise constant $\alpha$-functions (a finite set of polyhedra and a value vector), in conjunction with mild assumptions that ensure closure with respect to the transition and reward functions of NS-POMDPs.

-Since $\alpha$-functions for VI increase exponentially in the number of observations, our second main contribution is a continuous-state space variant of HSVI, called NS-HSVI, for scalable computation of approximate value function from below and above.
-Starting with the polyhedral preimage of the model's NN perception function, NS-HSVI works by progressively subdividing the continuous state space during value backups to compute lower bounds, and is able to track the evolution of the system without requiring a priori knowledge about how to discretise the state space.
+Since $\alpha$-functions for VI increase exponentially in the number of observations, we propose a variant of HSVI, called NS-HSVI, which approximates the value function from above and below.
+Starting with the polyhedral preimage of the model's perception function, NS-HSVI works by progressively subdividing the continuous state space during value backups to compute lower bounds.
 We use a lower $K$-Lipschitz envelope of a convex hull to approximate an upper bound.
 We formulate two representations of the belief space, which have closed forms for the quantities of interest: \emph{particle-based}, which relies on sampling of individual points, and \emph{region-based}, which places a (uniform) distribution over a region of continuous space.